Keerthankumar22/EFraS/README.md

 ### To integrate your VNE algorithm into our emulator
 This section explains how we integrated the [NORD algorithm](https://www.sciencedirect.com/science/article/abs/pii/S1389128623001068) in our emulator.
 The same set of steps can be followed to integrate any other VNE algorithm.
-- The `vne_algorithm()` function in the module selects which vne algorithm function to call based on the algorithm specified in the configuration file. [vne_algorithms.py#L176]
+- The `vne_algorithm()` function in the module selects a specific VNE algorithm function to call based on the algorithm specified in the configuration file. [vne_algorithms.py#L176]
 - The `_nord_algorithm()` function is called by the previous function. [vne_algorithms.py#L41]
-- A folder called `nord` is added in the code with all the NORD algorithm logic, and we add `nord_support.py` file to handle the conversion of data structures in our code convention to NORD's code convention.
-The main function in this file is `get_ranked_hosts()`, which returns the ordered list of ranked substrate hosts and ranked virtual hosts (in our code convention). [nord_support.py#L129]
+- A folder called `nord` is added in the code with all the NORD algorithm logic, and we add the `nord_support.py` file to handle the conversion of data structures in our code convention to NORD's code convention.
+The main function in this file is `get_ranked_hosts()`, which returns the ordered list of ranked substrate hosts and virtual hosts (in our code convention). [nord_support.py#L129]
 - The `ranked_virtual_hosts` and `ranked_substrate_hosts` are then fed into the `_greedy_vne_embedding()` function, which returns the final set of selected substrate resources for mapping this VNR. [vne_algorithms.py#L63]
-- The `vne_algorithm()` function is expected to return `cpu requirements for vnr mapping` and `bandwidth requirement for vnr mapping` in our code's convention, which will further be passed to the next module (VNR mapping) that will perform the actual mapping of VNR on substrate network.
+- The `vne_algorithm()` function is expected to return `CPU requirements for VNR mapping` and `bandwidth requirement for VNR mapping` in our code's convention, which will further be passed to the next module (VNR mapping) that will perform the actual mapping of VNR on substrate network.

 ### Testing
 1. Pings for connectivity within VNR hosts